ben-xD/talkdash/README.md

 ### Frontend
 - `cd frontend`
+- Create a Cloudflare account (free) and add a new Cloudflare Pages project.
+Connect it to a GitHub repository.
+- Optional: add a custom subdomain, for example, this project uses `talkdash.orth.uk`.
+  - See https://developers.cloudflare.com/pages/platform/custom-domains/#disable-access-to-pagesdev-subdomain to make preview deployments private or to redirect example.pages.dev to your custom domain
 - Run commands listed in `package.json`.
 - Install [Solid Devtools chrome extension](https://chrome.google.com/webstore/detail/solid-devtools/kmcfjchnmmaeeagadbhoofajiopoceel).
 See more on https://github.com/thetarnav/solid-devtools/tree/main/packages/extension#getting-started